 Regardless of the weapon used or the caliber of the ammo, the unavoidable recoil will shake up all of your internal organs, including your prostate.The day before a PSA test is not the time for deer hunting, skeet shooting, or vigilantism.
 Regardless of the weapon used or the caliber of the ammo, the unavoidable recoil will shake up all of your internal organs, including your prostate.
 Think about three small metal balls hanging shoulder to shoulder.
 When a ball on one end is pulled away from the center ball, released, and hits the center ball, the ball on the other end swings away, and then returns to hit the center ball, etc. This is precisely what recoil does to your prostate.
 It will bounce into the bladder which bounces into a kidney, which then bounces back to the bladder and into the prostate, etc. You can practice aiming, but do not fire.

 There must be countless other activities we should avoid to help ensure low PSA levels.
 What’s on your list?
-Please help me achieve a low PSA, and with your advice.
+Please help me achieve a low PSA, and send me an email with your advice.
 Thanks!